 “When I wrote my first Bluebook practice test, my score was 1360.
 I spent the next two months preparing hard.
 Now my score is always in the 1460 to 1500 range and doesn’t go past 1520.”

 Stop blaming yourself.
-The test is designed that way.
+The test is designed to do this.

 How the SAT Manufactures “Difficulty”

-Both questions below follow the exact same logical structure.
-The first sentence makes a statement, and the second elaborates on it.
+Look at these two examples.
+They follow the exact same logical structure.
 The answer to both is (c).

 People describe two common ways to stay healthy: eating well and exercising. _______, some say food choices matter most, while others believe regular workouts are more important.